>-

 pg library.
 Environment variables are in .env.
 The function should be called getPool().”db/pool.js file exports a getPool function that reads DB_URL from process.env, creates a pool with max: 20 connections, and includes error handling for connection failures.
 FAIL: Missing env var handling, incorrect export, or no pool configuration.”When you structure a project as a checklist of these atomic skills, you fundamentally change the dynamics of working with Claude Code.

-How Atomic Skills Mitigate Drift
+How Do Atomic Skills Mitigate Drift?

 Let’s walk through a real scenario.
 Imagine you’re building a simple internal tool to display customer support ticket metrics.